nixphp/framework/README.md

 - `views/` are added to the view search path.
 - `bootstrap.php` runs automatically to register routes, events, etc.

-You can build plugins exactly like you build an app — with full access to routing, events, and controllers.
+You can build plugins exactly like you build an app, with full access to routing, events, and controllers.

-> For example plugins, see the [Plugin Documentation](https://nixphp.github.io/docs/plugins/)
+> For plugin examples, see the [Plugin Documentation](https://nixphp.github.io/docs/plugins/)

 ---